-Then, we replace the NARX approach respectively with each of those prediction approaches when training ResNet-32 model under LB-BSP in Cluster-B. For each approach, we record the average \emph{root-mean-square error} (RMSE) of the prediction results, as well as the corresponded per-update time (\emph{normalized} by the per-update time under BSP).
-From the results in Table.~\ref{tbl:prediction_performance}, the NARX approach, due to its ability to perceive CPU/memory resource variations, can do the best among all those candidates---it surpasses the second best by around 40\% in RMSE and 15\% in per-update time.
+Then, we replace the NARX approach with those candidate prediction approaches, and re-train ResNet-32 model under LB-BSP in Cluster-B. For each approach, we record the average \emph{root-mean-square error} (RMSE) of the prediction results and the corresponded iteration time (\emph{normalized} by the iteration time under BSP).
+From Table~\ref{tbl:prediction_performance}, the NARX approach, with the ability to perceive CPU/memory resource variations, attains the best performance---it surpasses the second best by around $40\%$ in RMSE and $15\%$ in average iteration time.